Road & Travel Magazine

 by Sonya N. Nikadie

-Everything is perfect: you’ve wrangled a good slab of vacation leave from your boss, and you’ve spent many delicious hours planning where you’ll be going on your annual holiday.
+Everything is perfect: you have vacation leave from your boss, and you’ve spent many delicious hours planning where you’ll be going on your annual holiday.
 But what to do with Rover, your trusty mutt?
 You're too in love with him to leave him at a boarding kennel while you’re away, but is it really possible to have a somewhat decent holiday with doggie in tow?
 You bet.

 Getting Prepped